KNX Cable : Detailed Specification Guide

-The KNX cable plays a critical role in the KNX bus system, which is widely used in building automation for controlling lighting, heating, ventilation, security, and other smart functions.
-As the foundation for communication between devices in a KNX installation, understanding the types of KNX cables, their characteristics, and proper installation techniques is essential for ensuring optimal performance, reliability, and longevity of your KNX system.
+The KNX cable plays a critical role in the bus system, which is widely used in building automation for controlling lighting, heating, ventilation, security, and other smart functions.
+As the foundation for communication between devices in a installation, understanding the types of KNX cables, their characteristics, and proper installation techniques is essential for ensuring optimal performance, reliability, and longevity of your KNX system.
 In this guide, we will explore everything you need to know about KNX cables, including types, specifications, installation tips, and best practices.

 What is KNX Cable?